-“The major hazard with public Wi-Fi is the fact that all the information you're transferring between your computer and the computer that you're accessing is available to everybody on the network,” said David Maimon, assistant professor in the University of Maryland's Criminology and Criminal Justice department, in an interview with DigitalTrends.com last year. “[Attackers] can get passwords, usernames, you name it.”
+“The major hazard with public Wi-Fi is the fact that all the information you're transferring between your computer and the computer that you're accessing is available to everybody on the network,” said David Maimon, assistant professor in the University of Maryland's Criminology and Criminal Justice department, in an interview with DigitalTrends.com. “[Attackers] can get passwords, usernames, you name it.”

 This isn’t to say you should stop using free Wi-Fi completely.
 Rather, there are a few things you can do — and should do — whenever you log onto a public Wi-Fi network.

 When using a public Wi-Fi network, the anti-virus specialists at Norton suggest avoiding sites that require you to log in with a username and password, including your banking website, social networking sites, and even your email account.

 Why?
 Cybersnoops can use Wi-Fi-sniffing software to see all the traffic that's transferred over a given network.
 If someone is tapped into your network connection, you don't want to be broadcasting sensitive login information.